Need a Car Accident Lawyer in Evans, Georgia?

 Will My Case Go to Trial?

 Most cases do not end up going to trial.
-There is a trial date set up, but most of these claims end in settlement long before the court case starts.
+There is a trial date set up, but most of these claims end up being settled by the responsible party long before the court case starts.

 What Are The Statute of Limitations in Georgia?